Gauge Theory in Riem(M)

-However, if the initial, somewhat misguided interpretation of the BSW action as providing some notion of distance in $\M$ were valid, by the triangle inequality, maximum infinitesimal \emph{distance between fibers} would be attained when the infinitesimal corrected velocity is horizontal (or orthogonal to the fibers with respect to this notion of distance).
-Thus in the originally purported case, best-matching could in principle be given by the procedure outlined in this paper, and thus be given by a connection.

 The more interesting prospects for the theory are now to further investigate the structure of connection forms for groups such as that of conformal transformations, for which the connection seems much better behaved than that of the $\diff$ group.
-The recent results of Barbour and \'O Murchadha \cite{Barbour:2010xk}, and \cite{3Dconf} on the unsuspected scale invariance of general relativity gives us further motivation to further examine these possibilities.

 The non-projectable Horava action is tantalizingly close to being fully $\mathcal{C}$-invariant.
 All we require to make it completely so is to impose the full connection of $\mathcal{C}$ on its velocities \eqref{conformal connection 1}, \eqref{conformal connection 2}.
 Having done so however takes us to a theory with only 3 degrees of freedom.
 There exists a modification of Horava which allows us to recover the right count \eqref{new action}.
 Applying our results on the gauge structure of $\mathcal{C}$, we have a completely well defined theory given by the action \eqref{new action}, all constraints automatically propagate by the equivariance properties of the connection, for which existence and uniqueness is guaranteed.
 But of course, having the right number of degrees of freedom does not guarantee us to recover GR in the right limit.